7Ragnarok7/Learning-Linux-With-7Ragnarok7/README.md

 >Get a Good grasp of Linux while solving small problems with easy to understand guides and solutions solved by me.
 >I have organised and structured all the tiny learning resources and practice problems I am solving to learn Linux and Shell Scripting at one place for your ease.
 WHAT MORE?
 I have set up a VIRTUAL LAB for you right in this project itself.
 You can start learning and practicing right away in your browser without any additional setup in your local machine.
-To do so click on the "Gitpod ready-to-code" button above and you will be taken to a VS-CODE based coding environment with a linux terminal.***
+To do so click on the "Gitpod ready-to-code" button above and you will be taken to a VS-CODE type coding environment with a linux terminal.***

 ---